 Before any teeth fall out, the fairy can also reply to any questions about it they might have.
 Concerns like it hurting can be calmed if the reassurance comes from the high authority on teeth (the tooth fairy!) because she will have seen a million of them.

 Another idea is to give a keepsake journal to your child as soon as their first tooth falls out.
 Then, each time they lose a tooth, you can take a photo of their new smile to put in the journal, along with any memories of how they felt about it, and letters from the tooth fairy or any drawings they might have of the experience.

-"How is Mr. Wobbly today?"
+"How is Mr. Wiggle today?"
 Kids who are unsure about this whole teeth-falling-out process can also give their tooth a name.
 This makes a fun game of the whole thing as it is falling out.
-You can ask them how their wobbly tooth is doing on a daily basis, and watch their progress for yourself.
+You can ask them how their wiggly tooth is doing on a daily basis, and watch their progress for yourself.

 You can also have a couple of tooth jokes to hand, for whenever the next tooth falls out.
 This makes a lighthearted and fun moment out of it each time.
 And you can look forward to making them laugh, as their new smile appears.

 An original idea is to celebrate this special moment with something that reminds your child of just how grown-up they are becoming.
 In Turkey, a wonderful tradition they have is to go to a workplace which inspires their child and to bury the tooth near or in front of it.
 So, if your little girl wants to become a nurse or a doctor, you could visit the local hospital and bury the tooth nearby.
 If your little boy wants to be a teacher, visit the local school, and so on.

 The place can be anywhere that represents their aspirations for later life.
 This can be a refreshing way to remind your child of their meaning or purpose, give them a sense of direction and an excitement about growing up.
 This could be linked to the tooth fairy, and perhaps a little letter about their aspirations could be sent that night.